faamir/amirfarzad/index.md

 A Machine/Deep Learning enthusiast and researcher for anomaly detection and classification.

-Actively try to keep up to date and learn new approaches in this field.
+Actively try to keep up to date and learn new approaches in this field.<br>

 I am currently a PhD Student at University of Victoria.